Women are told to speak the silence, why must they break the silence?

 He was wearing nothing but a pair of shorts showing off his fit body and was drinking heavily and flirting with all the girls.
-So it was kind of his fault that I saw all this and then took advantage of his drunkeness and nakedness and when he half passed out took him off to be raped.
+So it was kind of his fault that I saw all this and then took advantage of his drunkenness and nakedness and when he half passed out took him off to be raped.

 There’s no justification for rape, for abusing women rights.
-Instead of telling women not to do certain things, tell men to assault them.
-Wherever you tell women not do certain things to avoid being assaulted you’re encouraging a men to do so.
+Instead of telling women not to do certain things, tell men not to assault them.
+Wherever you tell women not do certain things to avoid being assaulted you’re encouraging men to do so.

 NO ONE ASKS TO BE RAPED.

 Flirting does not justify rape.
 Men are not animals that can’t control their sexual desires and women aren’t pieces of meat just there to be raped.

 But how many people actually understand the cause of violence against women?

 Violence against women is manifestation of historically unequal power relations between men and women.
 As long as you’re not fighting against the ideologies that men are superior human beings than women, violence against women will continue.

 The major cause of violence against women is the system that have always put men over women, as they call it Patriarch system.

 Patriarchy is a system in which males hold primary power and predominate in roles of political leadership, moral authority, social privilege and control of property.